 Study and practice of public administration in the US in the 21st century; historical development of the field of public administration; current approaches to the study and practice of public administration.

 MPA 502.
-Public Policy Process
+Diversity and Social Justice in Public Administrators